-Build a Nerf War Battlefield in your own backyard, it’s not as hard as you think and it is a great upcycle and engineering challenge for kids.
+Build a Nerf War Battlefield in your own backyard for an adrenaline-pumping, active play experience and STEM challenge.
+It’s not as hard as you think and it is a great upcycle and engineering challenge for kids.
 Not to mention the hours of play that will follow once it’s constructed.

 Build A Nerf War Battlefield In Your Own Yard

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.
 Or visit our YouTube channel to see if the video has been uploaded there.
 We are slowly uploading our archives.
 Thanks!

 When my son announced that he wanted to have a Nerf gun war party for his birthday I immediately started researching places that host these types of parties, only to be very disappointed by what I discovered.
 So I decided to turn this into a STEM project for the kids and convert our backyard into a Nerf Battlefield.
 This was the ultimate way to have a summer of Nerf Challenge Experiences, all in our own backyard anytime we wanted!